 - If the tibialis anterior is unopposed, a calcaneus foot is likely.
 Excessive pronation is also common, especially in weight bearing.

-- Ground reactive AFOs are typically needed to avoid the crouched gait caused by plantarflexion strength.
+- Ground reactive AFOs are typically needed to avoid the crouched gait caused by plantarflexion weakness.

 - Many children will benefit from adaptive gait aids, especially when they are learning to walk and as they get taller and heavier.

 - Wheelchair use remains common in the community, especially in older children.